axmz/react-fab-awesome/README.md

 - [x] clicking overlay opens menu
 - [ ] overlay on close is not animated
 - [ ] check if overlay is not fixed on scroll
-- [ ] make context defaults, remove partial to avoid undefined
+- [x] make context defaults, remove partial to avoid undefined
 - [ ] update spring
-- [ ] add empty values for SpringValue
+- [x] add empty values for SpringValue
+- [ ] bring overlay spring to container